EvelynPloetz/Deep-LASI/docs/source/docu/manual.rst

 .. note:: You can not assign the letters **A**, **D**, or **E** to your categories.
 These are the keys for going to the previous trace (A) or the following trace (D).
 Pressing (E), triggers *Deep-LASI* to automatically find bleaching steps in traces, assign them to the corresponding bleaching group, and select the analysis region, as laid out in the section about :ref:`correction_factors`.

 The next frame on the GUI comprises two sub-tabs beside the *Plot Layout* tab, the *Deep Learning* and *Trace tools* tabs.
 The first one allows for hiding or displaying specific emission channels for selected excitation sources, as well as their corresponding FRET signatures, as described above.
 The *Deep Learning* tab serves for carrying out automated trace sorting, classification, and analysis, which will be described in :ref:`auto-analysis`.
-The *Trace Tools* tab provides you with options regarding to implement corrections on a current or the whole traces :numref:`trace_tools_table`.
+The *Trace Tools* tab provides you with options regarding to implement correction factors on a current trace or the whole traces :numref:`trace_tools_table`.
+Apart from correcting traces, by clicking on *Reset Trace*, you can reset all the corresponding correction factors, meaning that all correction factors will be canceled on the trace, and the trace will be left as the uncorrected one. *Set Median* button, will set all the correction factors as the global median value calculated by Deep-LASI.
+It is helpful in case of traces that yield no correction factors themselves.

 .. figure:: ./../figures/documents/Trace_Tools.png
    :width: 350